-We will be sending you a video via email, of the Class 1 Staff introducing themselves through an "All About Me Book".
-We will provide you with a Starting school pack which includes a book to make your own "All about Me Book" with your child prior to them starting school in September.
+Towards the end of the summer term, we will be uploading a video on our website of the Class 1 staff introducing themselves through an "All About Me Book".
+We will provide you with your own "All about Me Book" for you to complete with your child prior to them starting school in September.
 This will help us to get to know your child and support the settling in process.
-This is a great Summer project for you and your child to put together ready to show their new class.
+This is a great summer project for you and your child to put together ready to show their new class.